This article has been updated with new Thanksgiving dog treats.

 - Leftover, unseasoned turkey breast cut into thin strips

 In a long container with a lid, mix together the olive oil and finely chopped parsley.
 Add the sliced turkey, cover, shake gently, and allow to marinate for at least three hours (longer if the turkey is dry).
 Preheat oven to 250 degrees.
 Line a cookie sheet, place strips on it, and slow bake for one hour.
 The jerky should be crisp and crunchy when done.
 Let cool; store in refrigerator.
 You can also freeze, too.

-Leftover Thanksgiving Treats
+Cranberry and Turkey Thanksgiving Treats

-Sweet Potato and Leftover Turkey Treats
+Sweet Potato and Leftover Turkey Thanksgiving Treats

 This treat has only four ingredients, and they are super easy to make.
 They are not only healthy, but dogs really love them.
 You can make them as little round biscuits using a teaspoon measuring spoon, squares using a pizza cutter or use a cookie cutter to make cute shapes.
 And for busy dog parents, you can freeze extras in airtight bags if you want to make a large batch at once.
 Go here for full recipe information.

 - ½ cup plain mashed, cooked sweet potatoes (no spices, butter, or candied yams)